ActuatorDigital/Sketch/README.md

-# AIR.Sketch
+# Sketch
 A Sketch Framework for the Unity Editor.

 ## Description
-AIR's sketch framework allows you to build and interactively run small code snippets (called "Sketches") in isolation, without needing to build them into a game or scene.
+Actuators's sketch framework allows you to build and interactively run small code snippets (called "Sketches") in isolation, without needing to build them into a game or scene.

 Often, the best way to build new features are in isolation, and this framework facilitates that.
-Features built as sketches can be easily found, demonstrated and worked on, and much like tests, these sketches can then also serve as reference for certain feature working in isolation.
+Features built as sketches can be easily found, demonstrated and worked on, and much like tests, these sketches can then also serve as reference for certain features working in isolation.

 ## Creating Sketches